50 Amazing Dad Quotes

 Dads are the masters of not caring what other people think

 “My dad used to say, ‘You wouldn’t worry so much about what people thought about you if you knew how seldom they did.” –Phil McGraw.
-This is how they get away with black knee-high socks and open sandals all summer long.
-Check out these 21 things your father-in-law is secretly thinking.
+This dad quote shows how they get away with black knee-high socks and open sandals all summer long.

 If only there was a secret “dad school”